EdenWise/hjcrc/HJCSIC.md

 - The Grand Masters/Mistresses say, "It hardly matters how you get here" but what they are really saying is that (for most of us) there will come a time that the rewards of joining will outweigh the consequences of joining.
 Tiny steps of personal safety will add up over time.
 - In nature a species one-ness, always looking out for itself, is key to its survival.
 Its lack of being noticed by humans (who are at the top of the food chain) has been almost entirely invisible.
 Few people who are saved (though many may lack knowing they have this protection \[yet on the radar, or someone else is protecting them\]) will be put in a horrible fate where they will be forced to pay attention to what has been left behind and will carry the weight of societies burden.
 But little fortitude has been seen by me because zero people have accepted that quiet/invisible forces have encouraged them to unknown selfishness.
 This selfishness manifests itself in pride; that power feels much better responsibility that they may be part of privilege...
 Eden still exists... barely... in a frayed, manifestations in rare moments, way.

-## Books that Help

-  * 48: An Experiential Memoir on Homelessness                                      Sheldon A. Jacobs
-  * Cary Grant: A Biography                                                         Marc Eliot
-  * Friends, Lovers, and the Big Terrible Thing: A Memoir                           Matthew Perry
-  * History of Egypt, Chaldea, Syria, Babylonia, and Assyria, Volume 3[^HECSBAV3]   Gaston Maspero
-  * Inside Out                                                                      Demi Moore
-  * Mission of Mercy                                                                Nancy Alcorn
-  * My Days                                                                         Marion Ross
-  * The Beauty of Living Twice                                                      Sharon Stone
-  * The Greater Journey: Americans in Paris                                         David McCullough
-  * The Last Commissioner: A Baseball Valentine                                     Fay Vincent
-  * Think Again                                                                     Diane Keaton
-  * ZEALOT: The Life and Times of Jesus of Nazareth                                 Reza Aslan
-  * Marlon Brando
-  * Clark Gable

 ## The Politics of the Right and How It Has Influenced Me

 * Zero things that get created through me, get used by me (old rule, my rule too).